Protocol Serialization and Deserialization¶

 The basic building block of Smithy is the "shape", a representation of data of a given type with known properties called "members", additional constraints and metadata called "traits", and an identifier.

-For each shape contained in a service, a Schema
+For each shape contained in a service, a Schema object will be generated that

 contains almost all of its information.
 Traits that are known to not affect

-serialization or deserialization will be omitted from the generated Schema
+serialization or deserialization will be omitted from the generated Schema to

 save space.